 This parade has it all.
 In addition to the nation’s best marching bands, ginormous helium balloons of your favorite cartoon characters, and gorgeously decorated floats, you can expect tons of musical talent, too!

 Arrive early to snag a spot along the parade route, or enjoy watching snuggled in your living room.
 The parade begins at 8:00 am (Central Time) and proceeds along State Street from Congress to Randolph.

 Thanksgiving Dinner at the Palmer House Hilton

 If you’re not one for cooking at home – or, if like many Chicagoans, you’re dealing with big family in a small apartment – check out one of the many fabulous spreads throughout the city.

 It’s a bit pricey, but the elegant atmosphere and unsurpassed dining experience are worth it.
 Remember to make reservations soon, as it books up quickly for this special event.

-November 20 – December 24, 2015
+November 17 – December 24, 2017